e-Spirit/fsxa-pwa/docs/RemovingPresets.md

 ### Introduction

-This chapter introduces optional dependencies.
-Why we have them in our project and how you can easily remove them.
+This chapter introduces optional dependencies, why we have them in our project and how you can easily remove them.
 ### FSXA-UI

 The [FSXA-UI](https://github.com/e-Spirit/fsxa-ui) is a component library containing all sections that have been implemented in our project 'Smart Living'.